yazdanimehrdad1/dealers-app/Readme.md

 3-	Create a local database to store the customers

 The backend was designed using Node.js(v14.17.1), Express(4.18.1).
-Based on the functional requirements mongoDB and mongoose were used to setup the database for this project.
+Based on the functional requirements, mongoDB and mongoose were used to setup the database for this project.
 React native was used to develop the frontend for an ios device.

 Items demonstrated: